wesionaryTEAM/go_clean_architecture/README.md

 > Ensure Docker is already installed in the machine.

--   Start server using command `docker-compose up -d` or `sudo docker-compose up -d` if permission issues
+-   Start server using command `docker-compose up -d` or `sudo docker-compose up -d` if there are permission issues.

 ---